 Dr. Maria Cutumisu is an Assistant Professor in the Department of Educational Psychology, Faculty of Education, at the University of Alberta in the area of Measurement, Evaluation, and Cognition.
 Her research draws on computing science and education.
 She graduated with an M.Sc. and a Ph.D. in Computing Science from the Department of Computing Science, University of Alberta and she was a postdoctoral scholar at the Stanford Graduate School of Education's AAA Lab.
 Her research interests include the design, implementation, and evaluation of interactive learning technologies that support learning.
 She is particularly interested in virtual character behaviours in interactive computer games and their applications in education.
 More recently, she investigated the impact of K-16 students’ choices (e.g., willingness to choose critical feedback from interactive virtual characters and to revise) on learning outcomes within an online game-based assessment environment to understand how prepared students are to learn and innovate.
 She also uses eye-tracking techniques to provide a comprehensive understanding of students' learning processes.
-She is also affiliated with the Centre for Research in Applied Measurement and Evaluation (CRAME), with the Centre for the Studies of Asphyxia and Resuscitation (CSAR), and with the Neuroscience and Mental Health Institute (NMHI) at the University of Alberta.
+She is also affiliated with the Centre for Research in Applied Measurement and Evaluation (CRAME), the Centre for the Studies of Asphyxia and Resuscitation (CSAR), Centre for Mathematics, Science, and Technology Education (CMASTE), and with the Neuroscience and Mental Health Institute (NMHI) at the University of Alberta.